Melendi: 2019–present: 10:20:40

-In October 2019, the singer joined as coach of the second Mexican season of La Voz Kids by Televisa.
-On 29 November 2019, he released a new album called 10:20:40, which featuring collaboration with Cali y El Dandee.
+In October 2019, Melendi joined as coach of the second Mexican season of La Voz Kids by Televisa.

+On 29 November 2019, he released a new album called 10:20:40, featuring collaboration with Cali y El Dandee.

 Private life

-In his early years, the fake news announcing his alleged death from an overdose or in the middle of shootings were also known.
+In his early years, there were false reports announcing his alleged death from an overdose or shootings.

 In 2005, Melendi became the father for the first time of a girl named Carlota.

 In 2014 he met the Argentine actress and dancer Julia Nakamatsu, who later appeared in the singer's video "La promesa".

 In 2023 Melendi revealed that his grandfather is originally from Camaguey, Cuba.

+Melendi's first marriage with Miriam Martinez resulted in the birth of his first child Carlota Melendi Martinez in 2005.
+He was then married to Damaris Abad from 2010 to 2014, and his third marriage with Julia Nakamatsu started in 2014 until now, which resulted in the birth of four of his children, Marco, Lola, Abril, and Dakota Melendi Nakamatsu.
+From the early beginnings of his career, Melendi has been surrounded by a series of constant myths about his life.
+The most known myths were that he was involved with drug trafficking during his youth and that he had been in jail.
+These myths reached such notoriety that the artist himself made fun of this assumption in a concert celebrated in 2004 in Zamora.
+In November of 2007, he was arrested because of an instance in which he caused an alternate while being intoxicated on a flight from Madrid to Mexico.
+The severity of the case was such that the pilot of the plane made the decision to go back to the origin point two hours after they had taken off.
+He was arrested and put in freedom shortly after.